oekeur/MinProg_Project/DESIGN.md

 		- line chart: how much did this country receive in the past

 - "category view"
-	- same as "fund view", only difference that the funds have been grouped in categores
+	- same as "fund view", only difference that the funds have been grouped in categories

 - for each "perspective"
 	- table shows a sortable overview of the first x rows of data (scrollable)